 RACECAR/J - Programming the Electronic Speed Controller

-- RACECAR/J uses an open source electronic speed controller, called a VESC, to interface the Jetson with the motor and steering.
+- This article is for earlier versions of the VESC.
+RACECAR/J uses an open source electronic speed controller, called a VESC, to interface the Jetson with the motor and steering.
 This article goes over programming the VESC to match the RACECAR/J characteristics.

 Scanse Sweep LIDAR Software Install